 - Work on understanding and managing your own intensity.

-- Send messages to your children that help them to feel good about who they are.
+- Send messages that help your children feel good about who they are:

 “You get the most out of life.”